AØKK08098U Seminar: Advanced Monetary Macroeconomics (F)

 • Deadline for handing in commitment paper: October 1, 12.00

-Supervision of students by appointment whenever necessary and wanted during the semester
+Supervision of your work will be possible by appointment whenever necessary and wanted during the semester.

 Read about the study programme and curricula at MSc in Economics